 On September 11, 2017, we entered into employment agreements with Messrs.
 Capps and Malden.
 We entered into these employment agreements to ensure that our Co-CEO's will perform their roles for an extended period of time.
-The employment agreements have a two year initial term which automatically renews and extends for a period of twelve months upon expiration of the initial term or any renewal term unless a written notice of nonrenewal is delivered by either party not less than 60 days prior to expiration of the then existing term.
+The employment agreements have a two-year initial term which automatically renews and extends for a period of twelve months upon expiration of the initial term or any then-existing renewal term unless a written notice of nonrenewal is delivered by either party not less than 60 days prior to expiration of the then-existing term.

-The employment agreements provide for an annualized base salary equal to \$262,650 for Mr. Capps and \$253,895 for Mr. Malden, subject to increase from time-to-time at the discretion of the Committee.
-In the event that an executive's employment is terminated by us without "cause" or by the executive for "good reason," the executive will, subject to the executive's execution and non-revocation of a release of claims, be eligible to receive a severance payment in an amount equal to two times the sum of the executive's annualized base salary then in effect plus the greater of (a) the amount of the bonus received by the executive for the most recently completed bonus year and (b) 25% of the executive's annualized base salary then in effect.
+The employment agreements provide for an annualized base salary equal to \$262,650 for Mr. Capps and \$253,895 for Mr. Malden, subject to increase from time-to-time at the discretion of the Compensation Committee.
+In the event that Messrs.
+Capps's or Malden's employment is terminated by us without cause, or by the applicable executive for good reason, the applicable executive will, subject to such executive's execution and non-revocation of a release of claims, be eligible to receive a severance payment in an amount equal to two times the sum of such executive's annualized base salary then in effect plus the greater of (a) the amount of the bonus received by the executive for the most recently completed bonus year and (b) 25% of the executive's annualized base salary then in effect.